 For indoor applications we’ll recommend our Classic Steel, Solid Wood, and Forged Iron product lines.

 Our best selling indoor spiral stair is our Classic Steel product line.
-It’s a cost effective option that also has lots of flexibility in the design.
+Of the staircase kits, it’s a cost effective option that also has lots of flexibility in the design.
 For example, we offer a large variety of customizable options, including decorative spindles and different handrail options.
 Your Classic Steel stair can truly be as simple as you want or as custom as you want.
 As always, if you have design questions or if you’re interested in our design options please contact one of our stair designers today!

 For a traditional piece that will add elegance to your home, our Solid Wood spiral stair the perfect solution.
 We custom build all of our Solid Wood stairs to your specification at our factory in Collegeville, Pennsylvania.
 Salter’s in-house wood department features expert woodworkers with a combined 75+ years of woodworking experience.
 When we say “Solid Wood” we really mean solid wood!
 There is no metal used in any part of our wooden staircases.
 Be wary of other manufacturers who offer “wooden” stairs with a steel center column.
 Similar to the Classic Steel line, Salter’s wooden spiral stairs offer many different custom options.

 Our Forged Iron spiral stair is the perfect addition to a Traditional or Victorian style home.
 Known for its ornate details, the different decorative balusters are grouped together to create complimentary patterns.
 When paired with solid wood tread covers and a handrail, your Forged Iron spiral stair is elegant and the perfect complement to your home’s design.